Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.70 degrees Kelvin in July 2025, compared to 0.67 in June.
+In both land and oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.77 degrees Kelvin in August 2025, versus 0.70 in July 2025.

 Sample.
-In the monthly time series displayed in the graph, there are 2,107 records overall.
-The period covered by the series is from January 1850 to July 2025.
+In this monthly series, there are 2,108 records in total.
+The time range covered by the series extends from January 1850 to August 2025.

 History.
-Here's a snapshot of a few descriptive statistics we computed on the whole sample: the anomaly reached its highest level of 1.16 degrees Kelvin in November 2023; it recorded a minimum of -1.06 in December 1916; it averaged -0.24.
+Here are a few simple statistics computed on the whole sample: the anomaly peaked at 1.17 degrees Kelvin in November 2023; it registered a minimum of -1.06 in December 1916; it averaged -0.24.

 Latest values